nosqlbench/nosqlbench/nb-adapters/adapter-cqld4/src/main/resources/cqld4.md

 run will hold, and how many predicates take each — so a run declares its shapes before it starts.

+### Reading recall on a predicated search

+A filtered ground truth holds, per query, the top-k among the rows that satisfy its predicate.
+On a slice too small for the predicate — a selectivity of one in a million against a hundred thousand rows — fewer than k rows satisfy it, and the row is padded with `-1` sentinels that no search can return.
+The strict `recall` divides by k regardless, so such a profile reads low by construction, and a regime that holds a system to that number fails for a reason that has nothing to do with the system.

+Three rules keep the reading honest, and `cql_vector_predicated` follows all three:

+- **Survey before loading.** `groundTruthCoverage(spec, facet)` reads the ground truth alone — a few megabytes — and reports how many queries have all k neighbors, how many have none, and the recall@k ceiling a perfect search would score. `requireAttainableRecall(spec, facet, minimum)` refuses the run below the ceiling you will accept, before a million rows are loaded for a number that cannot be read;
+  `min_attainable=0` lets a smoke run through.
+- **Report the attainable measure beside the strict one.**
+  `RelevancyFunctions.attainable_recall("recall_attainable", k)` leaves
+  the sentinels out of the denominator: the share of the neighbors that exist which were found.
+A padded profile whose `recall` equals its ceiling and whose `recall_attainable` is 1.0 found everything there was.
+- **Choose the profile by what it can pay out.** A uniform predicate set whose `selectivity x base_count` is comfortably above k is where to look — `1m-uniform-2-1e-3` on a base of a million has a ceiling of 1.0, and its strict recall is the number to hold a system to — but the survey decides, not the arithmetic: `300k-uniform-2-1e-3` nominally reaches 300 matches per predicate and still leaves a fifth of its queries short, at a ceiling of 0.988.
+A mixed ladder that runs far below the slice size is a smoke test of the binding path, and the selector says which candidates to survey:
+  `dataset:family=uniform,base_count>=1m`.

 ## CQLd4 Op Template Examples

 ```yaml